 Since its inception, the Company has devoted substantially all of the resources to building its platform and advancing development of its portfolio of programs, establishing and protecting its intellectual property, conducting research and development activities, organizing and staffing the Company, business planning, raising capital and providing general and administrative support for these operations.
-The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry including, but not limited to, technical risks associated with the successful research, development and manufacturing of product candidates, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to secure additional capital to fund operations.
+The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry including, but not limited to, technical risks associated with the successful research, development and manufacturing of product candidates, developments by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to secure additional capital to fund operations.
 Current and future programs will require significant research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure.
 Even if the Company's drug development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.

-On August 3, 2021, the Company closed its initial public offering ("IPO") of 7,400,000 shares of the Company's common stock at a public offering price of \$17.00 per share.
-The gross proceeds from the IPO were \$125.8 million and the net proceeds were approximately \$113.4 million, after deducting underwriting discounts and commissions and other offering expenses payable by the Company.
-Upon completion of the Company's IPO, all of the Company's then outstanding redeemable convertible preferred stock was automatically converted into an aggregate of 34,678,733 shares of common stock.
-On August 17, 2021, the Company issued and sold 900,976 shares of its common stock pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$15.3 million.
-The Company received appropriately \$14.2 million in net proceeds after deducting underwriting discounts and commissions.
+In August 2021, the Company completed its initial public offering ("IPO") pursuant to which it issued and sold 8,300,976 shares of its common stock, including 900,976 shares pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$141.1 million.
+The Company received approximately \$128.1 million in net proceeds after deducting underwriting discounts and commissions and other offering expenses payable by the Company.

-As presented in the unaudited condensed financial statements, the Company had cash and cash equivalents of \$122.4 million at June 30, 2021.
-The Company expects that its cash and cash equivalents, including the net proceeds from its IPO, will enable it to fund its operating expenses and capital expenditure requirements for at least twelve months from September 10, 2021, the filing date of this Quarterly Report on Form 10-Q. However, additional funding will be necessary beyond this point to fund future preclinical and clinical activities and to develop new product candidates.
+The Company expects that its cash, cash equivalents and marketable securities of \$200.8 million at March 31, 2022 will enable it to fund its operating expenses and capital expenditure requirements for at least twelve months from the filing date of this Quarterly Report on Form 10-Q. However, additional funding will be necessary to fund future preclinical and clinical activities and to develop new product candidates.
 The Company expects to finance its future cash needs through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or other sources.